rachelponce/ChompSci/Sprint4.md

 # Sprint 4

 ## Work Completed:
-1) Created a landing page for the website that advertises the website's functionality
-2) Implementation of a calendar for displaying club events
-3) Created home page that includes slide deck of UF event flyers
-4) Additional Sign-Up Page functionality: takes more input fields including the user's first name, last name, UF email, password, and user type which is selected in a drop-down menu ("Student", "Faculty", or "UF Club Board Member")
-5) User profiles: Established sign-in verification using database based on user info inputted during sign-up
-6) Created an about page which not only displays information about the team and our project, but also each team member's personally created avatar.
+1) Created an about page which not only displays information about the team and our project, but also each team member's personally created avatar.
-7) Created a new opportunities page with displays opportunities for research, internships, tutoring, clubs, and more in a messaging/blog-posting format.
+2) Created a new opportunities page with displays opportunities for research, internships, tutoring, clubs, and more in a messaging/blog-posting format.
+3) Created a profile page a user can access once properly signed in that is filled with default information from database
+4) Using JWT Authentication and Local Storage, a user can remain signed in while visiting any tab on website until logging out
+5)

 ## Front-end Unit Testing
 Home page: